MicrosoftDocs/learn/learn-pr/azure/intro-to-kubernetes/includes/3-how-kubernetes-works.md

 ### What is the backing store?

 The backing store is a persistence store that your Kubernetes cluster uses to save the complete configuration of a Kubernetes cluster.
 Kubernetes uses a high-availability, distributed, and reliable key-value store called `etcd`.
-This key-value store stores the current state as well as the desired state of all objects within your cluster.
+This key-value store stores the current state and the desired state of all objects within your cluster.

 In a production Kubernetes cluster, the official Kubernetes guidance is to have three to five replicated instances of the `etcd` database for high availability.